Sturgis the Corrupted

-- Chain Attack Dark Shroud - If this model hits the same target with both of its initial melee attacks, it gains Dark Shroud.
+- Chain Attack Dark Shroud - If this model hits the same target with both of its initial melee attacks, it gains Dark Shroud for one turn.
 (Dark Shroud - While in this model's melee range, enemy models suffer -2 ARM.)

-- Reversal - When this model is missed by a charge attack or power attack, the attacking model is knocked down.
+- Reversal - When a model misses this model with a charge or power attack, the attacking model becomes knocked down.

 - Snap Strike - This model can make one additional attack with each melee weapon for each focus/fury point spent to make additional attacks.

 Feat - Dead on Arrival